VPS is a perfect option for bigger businesses and programmers looking to build brilliant things.

 We need people!
 More people!

 Often, however, people don't refer to the product, because they love it.
 They do it because referrals are needed to get the product.

 Let's take Cloudrino as an example.
 This Indian startup claims to give you a free VPS.
 To get it, you need to stay in line - the issue is, the line has apparently, over 230 thousand users in it.
 And it's not moving very fast!
-However, to get ahead of the line, you can invite your friends to join the line as well.
+However, to get ahead of the line, you can invite your friends to join it as well.
 Like that, you can jump some positions.

 Later on, you can check your email's progress by simply entering it on the page.

 I tried this a few days ago.
 How am I doing?
 Well, I wish I could report back with good news but it looks like my position in the queue is now...unclear.

 But in truth, referrals and "post to host" are probably the most legitimate way to get an actual powerful VPS account.
 Here's how everything works.